dmotz/natal/README.md

 ## Tips
-- Natal requires npm, Leiningen, and CocoaPods to be installed
 - Having `rlwrap` installed is optional but recommended since it makes the REPL a much nicer experience with arrow keys
 - Don't press ⌘-R in the simulator; code changes should be reflected automatically.